Indigenous Circle of Experts

 Marlene Doyle, Indigenous and Northern Affairs Canada

-Marlene Doyle is an Environmental Management Specialist with the Environment Directorate of Indigenous and Northern Affairs Canada.
-Marlene has worked to develop coordinated approaches to ecological monitoring and assessment for almost fifteen years.
-From 2011-2015, Marlene was Canada's representative on the Circumpolar Biodiversity Monitoring Program Terrestrial Steering Group where she helped to develop a monitoring plan for the terrestrial Arctic.
-She has supported implementation of the plan working with colleagues across Canada's north and internationally.
+Marlene manages the Indigenous Community-Based Climate Monitoring Program at Crown-Indigenous Relations and Northern Affairs, formerly Indigenous and Northern Affairs Canada (INAC).
+Marlene has worked to develop coordinated approaches to ecological monitoring and assessment for almost 15 years within the federal government.
+From 2011 to 2015, Marlene was Canada's representative on the Circumpolar Biodiversity Monitoring Program Terrestrial Steering Group, where she helped to develop and implement a monitoring plan for the terrestrial Arctic.
+Marlene has thoroughly enjoyed her work over the past two years with INAC supporting Indigenous solid waste management initiatives and environmental management and stewardship.

 Scott Duguid, Government of Alberta